deeplearning4j/deeplearning4j/word2vec.md

 Here are Deeplearning4j's natural-language processing components:

 * **SentenceIterator/DocumentIterator**: Used to iterate over a dataset.
 A SentenceIterator returns strings and a DocumentIterator works with inputstreams.
-Use the SentenceIterator wherever possible.
 * **Tokenizer/TokenizerFactory**: Used in tokenizing the text.
 In NLP terms, a sentence is represented as a series of tokens.
 A TokenizerFactory creates an instance of a tokenizer for a "sentence."
 * **VocabCache**: Used for tracking metadata including word counts, document occurrences, the set of tokens (not vocab in this case, but rather tokens that have occurred), vocab (the features included in both [bag of words](./bagofwords-tf-idf.html) as well as the word vector lookup table)
 * **Inverted Index**: Stores metadata about where words occurred.
 Can be used for understanding the dataset.
 A Lucene index with the Lucene implementation[1] is automatically created.